Click on the tree to skip directly to a given order.

 4 or 5 vs. multiples of 3, etc.), the basal angiosperms do not

-fit perfectly into either category, although they were once grouped
+fit perfectly into either category, although these lineages were once grouped

-with dicots due to their leaf veination and seedling leaves
+with dicots due to their leaf veination and possession of multiple seedling leaves

 (cotyledons).
 Basal Angiosperms often show combinations of the